cjambrosi/guides-for-devs/Instalar G++ e CodeBlocks no Ubuntu.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.`

-- Se não possuir o compilador, abra o terminal e digite os seguintes comandos:
+- Se não possuir o compilador, abra o terminal e digite o seguinte comando:

 	> sudo apt-get install g++